ibm-cloud-docs/transit-gateway/helpful-tips.md

 {: #vpc-connection-consideration}

 {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC, with some exceptions in the IANA special-purpose ranges, and select ranges assigned to {{site.data.keyword.cloud_notm}} services.
 When using IANA-registered ranges within your enterprise, and within VPCs in conjunction with {{site.data.keyword.cloud_notm}} Transit Gateway, custom routes must be installed in each zone.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).

+## VPC interconnection consideration
+{: #vpc-interconnection-consideration}

+You can create a single transit gateway or multiple transit gateways to interconnect more than one IBM Cloud VPCs.
+You can also connect your IBM Cloud classic infrastructure to a transit gateway to provide seamless communication with classic infrastructure resources.
+For more information, refer to [Interconnecting VPCs](/docs/vpc?topic=vpc-interconnectivity&interface=cli#interconnecting-vpcs).

 ## Routing considerations
 {: #routing-considerations}